 Christine began her evolution as a Gen Y expert with a discussion group for quarter-lifers in Los Angeles struggling with questions about themselves and their lives.
 As she continued her investigation of herself and others, she began to craft a roadmap for life for people of all ages which includes discovery, self-acceptance, self-forgiveness and clarity.

 As a professional speaker, Christine leads seminars and workshops to audiences around the country.
 She has spoken to over 100,000 people at colleges, personal growth events, conferences, and corporations.
 Christine has appeared as an expert on The Today Show, CNN, ABC, CBS, FOX, E!, Style and PBS, as well as various local television and radio shows, speaking about life issues and “Expectation Hangovers®” – a phenomenon she identified and trademarked or generational diversity.
 She is also a frequent contributor to The Huffington Post and Cosmo.

 As a Gen Y Expert, Christine is a spokesperson for American Express and the key resource for their women’s and millennial advocacy programs.
+She is also a member of the Millennial Advisory board for Cosmopolitan Magazine.
 From her passion about education and student development, Christine created a life balance curriculum for the Leadership Institute.
 She is member of Northwestern University’s Council of 100, The Young Entrepreneur Council and is a faculty member at the University of Santa Monica teaching programs in Spiritual Psychology.